omar-hanafy/dart_helper_utils/README.md

 ### DateFormat
 #### on String
 - `dateFormat`: Returns a `DateFormat` object based on the string pattern.
-- `toDateFormatted`: Parses the string to `DateTime` with the provided format, locale, and UTC option.
+- `try/toDateFormatted`: Parses the string to `DateTime` with the provided format, locale, and UTC option.
-- `toDateFormattedLoose`: Parses the string to `DateTime` using loose parsing.
+- `try/toDateFormattedLoose`: Parses the string to `DateTime` using loose parsing.
-- `toDateFormattedStrict`: Parses the string to `DateTime` using strict parsing.
+- `try/toDateFormattedStrict`: Parses the string to `DateTime` using strict parsing.
-- `toDateFormattedUtc`: Parses the string to `DateTime` in UTC using the provided format and locale.
+- `try/toDateFormattedUtc`: Parses the string to `DateTime` in UTC using the provided format and locale.
-- `tryToDateFormatted`: Attempts to parse the nullable string to `DateTime` with the provided format, locale, and UTC option.
-- `tryToDateFormattedLoose`: Attempts to parse the nullable string to `DateTime` using loose parsing.
-- `tryToDateFormattedStrict`: Attempts to parse the nullable string to `DateTime` using strict parsing.
-- `tryToDateFormattedUtc`: Attempts to parse the nullable string to `DateTime` in UTC using the provided format and locale.
 - `localeExists`: Checks if the locale exists in `DateFormat`.

 #### on DateTime
 - `tryFormat` and `format`: Formats the DateTime object using the provided pattern and optional locale.
 - A variety of methods to format `DateTime` objects in different styles: